+Residential use.

+New playing fields and primary school

+Community growing space

-- Mixed use
+Mixed use

-- Tourism/Visitor Experience
+Tourism/Visitor Experience

-- Indicative locations for new play parks
+Indicative locations for new play parks

-- Development opportunities on the north bank of the River Teith to be reviewed and co-ordinated with the LDP process.
+Development opportunities on the north bank of the River Teith to be reviewed and co-ordinated with the LDP process.

-- 1 in 200 year functional floodplain (approx.) Refer to Claish Farms FRA and SEPA maps for details.
+1 in 200 year functional floodplain (approx.) Refer to Claish Farms FRA and SEPA maps for details.
 Refer to Claish Farms masterplan proposals for flood plain mitigation